I-Rasca/I-Rasca/README.md

  ##
 <!-- - 😄 Pronouns: ... -->
 - ⚡ **Fun fact:** Right now, in outer space, there is a planet where it rains... *glass*.
 And it rains... *from the bottom up* (I'm dsylexic).
+- ⚡ **Another fun fact:** It seems that many years ago **Linus Torvalds** indirectly predicted with a single sentence that AI would arrive to do much of our work.
+He said: *"Intelligence is the ability to avoid doing work, yet getting the work done"*

 ##